Lukaszeq/blog.pojezierski.com/pages/02.blog/04.blackberry-bb10-update-insufficient-space/blog_item.md

 ---
-title: 'Cannot update BB10 because of insufficient space?
-Here''s how to fix that'
+title: 'Unable to update your BB10 because of not enough space?
+Here''s a workaround'
 taxonomy:
     category:
         - howtos